You might be thinking, “I know I need to advertise my practice online, but I don’t know how.”

 A common misconception is that you can set up your ads, apply the right keywords, and you’re good to go.
 This, however, is the downfall of most PPC campaigns.
 Your ads and the pages your ads link to must be in sync.

-Say that you’re running a Google AdWords campaign for Invisalign:
+Say that you’re running a Google Ads campaign for Invisalign:

 - You set up an AdWords account